Treyson-Grange/DroneCones/Drone_Cones_Requirements.md

 ### Drone Pilot
 * Be able to clock in clock out (set availability)
 * Set a drone radius
+* Should be able to see orders place, as in the ones that are ready for pick up and their size
 * Set drone size
     * Small - can take one cone
     * Medium - can take two cones
     * Large - can take four cones
 * register drone, and the ability to take them off of lease for recreatinal use
-* Should be able to see orders place, as in the ones that are ready for pick up
 * Mark cone(s) as picked up
 * mark cone(s) as delivered